Teeth Whitening

 Speak to your dentist if you experience any of these symptoms.

 The effects of teeth whitening will last anywhere from 6 months to 2-3 years.
 The whitening effects will fade sooner if you smoke, don’t brush and floss often, and consume staining substances such as red wine and coffee.
-It will last longer if you minimise these substances and take good care of your oral health.

 Teeth whitening is not recommended for children under the age of 16, those with dental issues such as gum disease or cavities, and anyone who is pregnant.
-Your dental professional can help you determine if you are a good candidate for teeth whitening.